Graduate Program in International Development & Service

 Our students make a difference in the world.
 They do not just see injustice.
 They do not just sympathize with injustice.
 They act on injustice.
 We prepare students with the tools to make a difference in others’ lives.

-Why IPSL & The College of Mt Saint Vincent?
+Why IPSL & The College of Mount Saint Vincent?

-The IPSL/College of Mount Saint Vincent (CMSV) graduate program in International Development and Service is a collaborative effort between two institutions who share a mission to care for the vulnerable.
-The founders of IPSL coined the term “service-learning” and IPSL remains the only organization to join classroom learning with substantive service.
-CMSV is one of the ten most diverse higher education institutions in the nation.
+The IPSL/College of Mount Saint Vincent graduate program in International Development and Service is a collaborative effort between two institutions who share a mission to care for the vulnerable.
+The founders of IPSL coined the term “service-learning” and IPSL remains a leading joining classroom learning with substantive service.
+College of Mount Saint Vincent is one of the ten most diverse higher education institutions in the nation.
 Its mission was established in 1847 by the Sisters of Charity who founded the school on the principle of providing the highest quality education to the neediest in our society.